mervyzr/astrea/README.md

 The simulation employs a higher-order finite volume subgrid model (Eulerian) with a fixed and uniform Cartesian grid with periodic or outlet boundary conditions.
 The solution in the grid is updated in parallel.

-The code is written entirely in Python 3, and uses the `numpy` and `h5py` modules extensively for calculations and data handling respectively.
+The code is mostly written with Python language, and uses the `numpy` and `h5py` modules extensively for calculations and data handling respectively.
 The last _stable^_ Python version supported is _**Python 3.13**_.

 ### Is this simulation slow? _Yes (relatively)_.
+Would I consider this a production-ready code? _No_.
-By nature interpreted languages are slower than compiled languages.
-The global-interpreter-lock (GIL) in Python makes it more difficult to achieve parallelisation.
+By nature, interpreted languages are slower than compiled languages.
+This code is not meant to replace or compete with other production-ready MHD simulations codes, such as FLASH, AREPO, or ATHENA++.
+This code is meant to be a toy/test model for various numerical schemes, therefore it has the most bare-bones scripts in order to run the numerical simulations (relative to the aforementioned codes).
+The underlying principles/physics are the same as those codes, therefore I hope this code can allow others to experiment and learn on their own.

 Some experimentation was done to parallelise the code with `Open MPI` and `MPICH`.
-However, this is generally not recommended because of the aforementioned GIL.
+However, this is generally not recommended because of the global-interpreter-lock (GIL); the GIL in Python makes it more difficult to achieve parallelisation.
 Attempts have been made with multi-processing (`multiprocessing`) and multi-threading (`concurrent.futures`), with limited success.
 Some of the main slow-downs come from the sequential nature of the (explicit) time evolution method and the I/O of the `hdf5` data file.
 Most of the functions have also been vectorised to make use of `numpy`'s multi-threading _wherever possible_.
 But ultimately the benefits of having a 'semi-parallelised' Python code with `numpy` might not outweigh having a fully compiled code such as Fortran or C (Ross, 2016).

 ^_`h5py` is not fully optimised for the experimental free-threading build or the just-in-time compiler introduced in Python 3.13t.
 The authors of `h5py` have indicated that users can run `h5py` with the free-threading build, but at the users' own risk!_